 I don’t know about you, but I know I certainly get a bit of a come down when coming back from my travels.
 Particularly if I’ve left beautiful weather behind and have landed in rain.
-Coming back from Iceland was the one time I’ve felt the post travel blues way more than any other trip – it was just so damn beautiful there!
-And England (beautiful as it is), was showing me grey skies and rain upon landing, boo!
+But coming back from Iceland was the one time I’ve felt post travel depression way more than any other trip – it was just so damn beautiful there!
+And England (beautiful as it is), was showing me grey skies and rain upon landing!

-So, with that in mind, I’m always on the lookout for new ways to cure and banish the post travel blues.
-From the obvious of planning your next trip, to the crafty of making memorabilia from your memories; there are so many ways the post travel blues can be beaten, so that you focus only on the positive memories, planning trips and enjoying the heck out of your holiday!
+So, with that in mind, I’m always on the lookout for new ways to cure the post travel blues.
+From the obvious of planning your next trip, to the crafty of making memorabilia from your memories, there are so many ways post travel depression can be beaten and prevented, so that you focus only on the positive memories, planning trips and enjoying the heck out of your next holiday!

 Here we go…